host452b/rsearch/PRIVACY.md

 RSearch does **NOT** collect, store, or transmit any of the following:

-- ?
-Personal information
+- personal information
-- ?
-Browsing history
+- browsing history
-- ?
-Search queries or patterns
+- search queries or patterns
-- ?
-Page content
+- page content
-- ?
-Cookies or tracking data
+- cookies or tracking data
-- ?
-Usage statistics or analytics
+- usage statistics or analytics
-- ?
-Any identifiable information
+- any identifiable information

 ### How RSearch Works